Search Contact information

 Many of these tricks use the fact that there are two ways of accessing matrix elements using a vector as an 'index'.

-You can combine what you already know to solve some problems.
-For example, how can you determine the number of items in a 2D array that are greater than 8?
+Using those ideas you can solve this problem - how can you determine the number of items in a 2D array that are greater than 8?
 Have a go before reading on ...

 m=magic(5)